thuml/CoTuning/README.md

 # CoTuning
-Original implementation for NeurIPS 2020 paper [Co-Tuning for Transfer Learning](https://proceedings.neurips.cc//paper/2020/file/c8067ad1937f728f51288b3eb986afaa-Paper.pdf).
+Official implementation for NeurIPS 2020 paper [Co-Tuning for Transfer Learning](https://proceedings.neurips.cc//paper/2020/file/c8067ad1937f728f51288b3eb986afaa-Paper.pdf).

+[News] 2021/01/13 The COCO 70 dataset used in the paper is available for download!

+# COCO 70 dataset

+1. download separate files [here](https://cloud.tsinghua.edu.cn/d/b364038fd4544530bc08/) (the file is too large to upload, so I have to split it into chunks)
+2. merge separate files into a single file by ```cat COCO70_splita* > COCO70.tar```

+3. extract the dataset from the file by ```tar -xf COCO70.tar ```

+The directory architecture looks like the following:

+   ├── classes.txt #per class name per name

+   ├── dev

+   ├── dev.txt # [filename, class_index] per line, 0 <= class_index <= 69

+   ├── test

+   ├── test.txt

+   ├── train

+   └── train.txt

 ## Dependencies
 * python3